Britain clears Virgin-O2 mobile deal

-LONDON (Reuters) - Britain’s competition regulator on Thursday cleared a multi-billion pound merger between broadband company Virgin Media and Telefonica’s UK mobile network O2 after a months-long review.
+Britain's competition regulator on Thursday cleared a multi-billion pound merger between broadband company Virgin Media and Telefonica's (TEF.MC) UK mobile network O2 after a months-long review.

 "After looking closely at the deal, we are reassured that competition amongst mobile communications providers will remain strong and it is therefore unlikely that the merger would lead to higher prices or lower quality services," said Martin Coleman of the Competition and Markets Authority.

-Virgin owner Liberty Global and Spain’s Telefonica agreed the merger a year ago, creating a powerhouse in broadband and mobile to take on market leader BT.
+Virgin owner Liberty Global (LBTYA.O)and Spain's Telefonica agreed the merger a year ago, creating a powerhouse in broadband and mobile to take on market leader BT (BT.L).

 It is expected to close by June 1, the companies said.